2 Main assumptions

 \[ z Y_t = f(A_t, z L_t, z H_t, z K_t) \]

 The reasoning behind CRS is what’s often referred to as a “replication argument.”
-Suppose you have a factory with a certain amount of workers, and it produces a given amout of output.
+Suppose you have a factory with a certain amount of workers, and it produces a given amount of output.
 If you build an identical factory across the street, and put another identical set of workers in the new factory, you should be able to produce twice as much output as before.

 \[ Y_t = A_t K_t^\alpha \left( \frac{H_t}{L_t} \times L_t \right)^{1-\alpha} \]

-Exercise: Show that the Cobb-Douglas production function above is constant returns to scale.
+Exercise:.
+Show that the Cobb-Douglas production function above is constant returns to scale.
 (That is, show that \(Y_t\) is the same as the equation above, and if we multiply all the reproducible factors by \(z\), you’ll get \(z \times Y_t\) output).

 Assumption 2.4 (Special assumptions about the production function) We will assume that the level of productivity, the number of workers, and the amount of human capital is fixed over time.